matt-bro/RealmInAppBrowser/Readme.md

 * Sort by properties
 * Filter your entities
 * Long press to see property/value info
+* Save your queries, so you don't have to type everytime
+* (wip) Check if query is valid NSPredicate
+* (wip) Object properties overview
 * (wip) Show relations properly
-* (nice to have) save your queries, so you don't have to type everytime

 ## Example